How We Test & Rate Gear

 Accuracy fundamentally pertains to the firearm’s consistent ability to land shots on the intended target and to achieve tight shot groupings.
 Although some degree of subjectivity may come into play, efforts are made to minimize user-induced errors during the evaluation.

-- 5-6: The firearm demonstrates satisfactory accuracy for general use.
-The shots land at or near the point of aim.
-With at least 50% of major ammo brands, the shooter should be able to achieve respectable groupings, indicating a level of consistency.
+- 5-6: Acceptable.
+The firearm shows satisfactory accuracy for general use, landing shots near the point of aim and achieving respectable groupings with at least 50% of major ammo brands.

 Ergonomics

-- 1-2: The firearm is extremely uncomfortable due to its shape, size, or texture.
-Proper use or actuation of controls may be challenging or unsafe, creating difficulties during use and potentially negatively affecting shooting results.
+- 1-2: Fail.
+The firearm is extremely uncomfortable with challenging or unsafe control actuation, negatively impacting use and potentially shooting results.

 Features